peayah/github-pages-with-jekyll/index.md

-Time stands still when code.
+Time stands still when I code.

 I’m a full-stack python developer with industry experience in building websites and working with data in various ways.